 We’re working with over 15 years of experience behind us; hence you can trust we’ve been around this block a few times.
-Additionally, that tapping into our knowledge and resources can help you to avoid the common traps which can cost your back pocket.
+Tapping into our knowledge and resources can help you to avoid the common traps that can cost you your back pocket.

 We’ve seen inflation in steel prices happen before, but what’s the difference now?